air fryer steam venting on kitchen counter carbon monoxide question

 How to Keep Your Kitchen Air Clean While Air Frying

-• Run the range hood or open a window — this alone eliminates most indoor air quality concerns from any cooking method
+• Run the range hood or open a window — eliminates most indoor air quality concerns from any cooking method

 • Use a PFAS-free basket — ceramic or stainless steel removes the coating fume variable entirely

-• Don’t overheat empty baskets — preheating an empty coated basket above 400°F accelerates coating breakdown faster than cooking food does
+• Don’t preheat empty baskets at high heat — this accelerates coating breakdown faster than cooking food does

 Frequently Asked Questions